joey-david/agentica/README.md

 2. Add an agent.py file that defines an Agent object using the `ToolCallingAgent` class
 3. Create your agent's tools in a tools.py file using the `@tool` decorator
 4. Define your agent's configuration in config.yaml

-## How It Works

-Agentica uses a structured reasoning process:

-1. **Planning**: The agent creates a detailed plan based on the user's request
-2. **Thinking**: The agent analyzes the current state and decides what to do next
-3. **Action**: The agent executes one or more tools to gather information or make changes
-4. **Observation**: The agent evaluates the results and updates its approach

-This process repeats until the agent reaches a conclusion or hits the maximum number of steps.

-## Roadmap

-- **Expand Agent Library**: Adding researcher and coder agents
-- **Improving Persistent Memory**: Cross-session memory for long-running tasks
-- **Enhanced Tool Ecosystem**: More pre-built tools for common operations
-- **Agent Collaboration**: Enable multiple agents to work together on complex tasks, with task delegation and possibly agent creation.